- Get Involved

 The country is rich with natural resources – petroleum, hydropower, fish, forests and minerals.
 Its prosperous economy includes both a vibrant private sector and a large state sector, with petroleum its largest product.
 It is the biggest producer of oil and natural gas, per-capita, outside the Middle East.

 Norway, a signatory to both the Kyoto and Copenhagen Accords, was the first country to pledge to cut carbon emissions in line with climate scientists' recommendations, committing to a greenhouse gas reduction of 30-40 per cent on their 1990 level by 2020.

 As part of its commitment to a carbon neutral economy, Norway considers CCS a very high priority and has played an important role in the development of CCS technologies.
-A planned $1 billion CO2 capture plant in Mongstad is projected to be one of the largest in the world.

 While Norway contributed 0.6 per cent of Europe’s emissions in 2008, the global slowdown in economic activity has caused more than a one per cent drop in emissions from the previous year.
 Norway is emitting 33 per cent more CO2 than it was in 1990, and has a Kyoto target of just one per cent increase in emissions.